AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ## Individual Settings

-By default stock series doesn't allow settings to be applied to individual points, all points have the same settings for the sake of performance.
-You can either allow all series to be able to have individual as described in [Data](../Data#individual_point_settings) tutorial or use the {api:?entry=allowPointSettings}allowPointSettings(){api} method to allow any particular series to color points differently.
+By default stock series do not allow settings to be applied to individual points – all points have the same settings for the sake of performance.
+You can allow configuring individual points for all series as described in the [Data](../Data#individual_point_settings) tutorial.
+Also, you can use the {api:?entry=allowPointSettings}allowPointSettings(){api} method to enable this option for a particular series.

-## List of supported series
+## Supported Series

-AnyStock supports series of different types, like Line Series, OHLC, Marker and many other - find them all in the [Supported Series list](Supported_Series).
-Compatible series types can be [switched during run time](Series_Type).
+AnyStock supports series of different types, such as Line, OHLC, Marker, and many others.
+You can find them all in the [Supported Series](Supported_Series) list.
+Series types that share some or all data fields can be [switched during the run time](Series_Type).